servo/servo/docs/HACKING_QUICKSTART.md

 The `-d` option means "debug build".
 You can also build with the `-r` option which means "release build".
 Building with `-d` will allow you to use a debugger (lldb).
 A `-r` build is more performant.
 Release builds are slower to build.

 You can use and build a release build and a debug build in parallel.

+The `--with-layout-2020` option will build with Layout 2020 as the layout engine.
+Current work on the project is focused in this new layout engine, that's why this is the recommended build by default.

 ## Running Servo